theonlyladybug/saev/logbook.md

 This hopefully leads to a train/test split where semantic concepts are in different splits: brazil flags in the test set, the rio jesus statue is in the test set.
 This hopefully makes it hard for models that cannot reliably identify semantic concepts (DINOv2).

+# 01/19/2025

+I now know that I need to collect additional probing datasets.
+Specifically, I want to find probing datasets that find interesting things in the CLIP checkpoints that I have.
+So that means things like:

+* smoking/cigarettes
+* low-res images
+* brazil (and other countries)
+* sunglasses/cool

+The brazil feature reliably triggers!
+Very reliably, on many different things.
+It's now important to check this for dinov2---this is the first reliable feature we've found.

+So I want to improve this interface in a couple ways:

+1. I want to be able to (un)select particular latents.
+Since for each model/dataset pair there are 24K choices, I want a dropdown with fuzzy search.

+# 01/21/2025

+Now I need to find the test sets.
+We have Brazil and sunglasses across visual styles.
+Let's do it and make some test sets.

+# 01/22/2025

+Debugging the script:

+image 31 is the fish.
+It is cool-negative. the `pred_labels_SN[24456, 31]` is 1.
+That's weird, because on the browser, it's not.

+The image after vit -> sae has different patch values for 24456 than after saved vit -> sae.

+probbaly I am not applying dataset-level normalization to the SAE activations.
+ACTUALLY probably I am not doing that for TONS of examples

+I probably need to get it by loading the dataset for the imagenet shards, then recording the scalar/mean vector and using it.

+# 02/03/2025

+I think my semantic segmentation head isn't working well.
+It should make predictions based on the last layer of the transformer, but the SAE is trained on the second-to-last layer.
+I need to

+1. Train semseg head on the last layer
+2. Confirm that all my layers are working correctly.